What Are The Causes of Anger?

 We may think the cause of anger is the thing right in front of us, but that's really just a symbol of something that still hurts inside of us from long ago.

-transform our anger.
+And few of us are taught how to express anger in a healthy way or to transform our anger.
 If we express raw anger we can harm ourselves, and if we don't express it it can live on in our lives, bringing misery and frustration.

 Above and Below